 What loan terms are right for your business?

 The loan term refers to the length of the loan.
 The longer the loan term the more total interest you'll pay:

 - Loans that are 'at call' have no fixed terms.

-The repayment amount will depend on the term or length of the loan.
-To determine the loan term suitable for your business, you'll need to calculate how much you can afford to service the loan.
+To work out what loan term is suitable for your business, you'll need to calculate how much you can afford to service the loan.

-For example, you may want to have an overdraft limit of $20,000 to provide money for the occasional big expense – but usually you won't use more than $5000 of that credit limit on average.
-So in this instance, $5000 is the level of ongoing funding you'll need.
+For example, you might want to have an overdraft limit of $20,000 to provide money for the occasional big expense.
+But usually you won't use more than $5000 of that credit limit on average.
+So in this instance, the level of ongoing funding that you'll need is $5000.

 When applying for an overdraft limit, be mindful that: